BSDguy389/Numark-Mixtrack-Platinum-FX-Mapping/README.md

 - LOOP : Exit of Loop

 This mapping is fully set for the controller's four decks.
 Only the VU meters and the % and pitch lines in the LCD screens don't work in the original mapping.
+BPM and Time work well in the LCD screens.